 Once you’ve hopped aboard the ship, you’ll slowly drift into a few caverns where you may encounter Davy Jones, Black Beard or Captain Salazar in the mist.
 You’ll also pass by some stranded pirates who met their unfortunate doom hunting for treasure.
 As mentioned before, nothing is popping out or appearing suddenly, you’re simply floating past these scenes.

-The scenes you’ll pass by include Captain Barbossa bombing the Puerto Rican harbor, Tortuga’s drunkenly animated residents, an auction, pirates singing happily while their town burns and the iconic jail scene where the inmates are bribing the dog with a bone for the keys.
+The scenes you’ll pass by include Captain Barbossa bombing Port Royal, drunken residents running through Tortuga, a stolen goods auction, pirates singing happily while their town burns and the iconic jail scene where the inmates are bribing the dog with a bone for the keys.

 The coolest part about the ride is the addition of three different Captain Jack Sparrows hidden among these scenes.
-You’ll see him popping his head out of a bucket, peering around a corner and at the end, find him happily rocking in a chair amidst loads of gold and treasure.
+You’ll see him popping his head out of a bucket, watch him peering around a corner and then find him happily rocking in a chair amidst loads of gold and treasure.